You can perform plenty of shoulder exercises for muscle and strength gain. One of the most popular options is the dumbbell front raise.

 - Lift until your shoulders, elbows, and wrists align.
 Your palms should be facing the floor in the up position.

-- Pause briefly and slowly lower the weights to the starting position as you exhale.
+- Pause briefly for 1 second and slowly lower the weights to the starting position as you exhale.

 - Take another breath and repeat.